PPeltola/CellScatter-predictor/README.md

 ## Installation

 Clone the repository from GitHub.
 The dependencies can be installed using pip by running ```pip install -r requirements.txt``` in the project root folder.
 It's **very much recommended** to create a Python virtual environment where you install the denpendencies and the module, since the dependencies include very large packages such as TensorFlow.

-To install the module to your (virtual) environment, run ```pip install -e src``` in the project root folder.
+## Running the example notebook

+The repository includes a Jupyter notebook with the code for the example use cases shown below.
+The example also includes 583 form factors to play around with.
+These form factors are from the model training data set, so predicting these will give unrealistically good results.

+To try out the example notebook, simply run ```jupyter-lab``` (from the virtual environment) after installing the requirements in your virtual environment.
+Jupyterlab is included in the installed requirements.

 ## How to use